Planetbiru/MusicXML/README.md

 *   **MIDI to MusicXML:** Core functionality to parse MIDI data and convert it into a standard MusicXML structure.
 *   **MusicXML to MIDI:** Convert MusicXML object models back into binary MIDI files, enabling a full roundtrip conversion process.
+    *   This roundtrip capability is powerful for building interactive **MusicXML players**.
+The workflow is as follows:
+        1. The MusicXML is converted to a MIDI file for audio playback.
+        2. The same MusicXML is converted to an SVG for visual rendering, allowing for synchronized highlighting of notes and lyrics as the audio plays.
+*   **SVG Rendering:** Create scalable SVG vector graphics of your sheet music from MusicXML data, perfect for web display.
+    *   **Interactive:** The generated SVG includes `data-*` attributes for easy synchronization with an audio player, enabling features like note highlighting and a moving playhead.
 *   **PDF Rendering:** Generate high-quality PDF sheet music from MusicXML data using a built-in FPDF-based rendering engine.
 No external binaries required.
-*   **SVG Rendering:** Create scalable SVG vector graphics of your sheet music from MusicXML data, perfect for web display.
-    *   **Interactive:** The generated SVG includes `data-*` attributes for easy synchronization with an audio player, enabling features like note highlighting and a moving playhead.
 *   **Track & Channel Filtering:** Easily select a specific track or channel from a MIDI file to render.
 *   **Automatic Part Detection:** Intelligently detects the most suitable part to render (e.g., the main melody with lyrics).
 *   **Rich Notation Support:** Handles notes, rests, chords, ties, time signatures, key signatures, clefs, and tempo markings.